hmalhi95/leaflet-challenge/README.md

 # Leaflet Challenge

-## Create the Earthquake Visualization
+## Creating the Earthquake Visualization
 - I first retrieved the GeoJSON data from USGS Data Feed for earthquakes over the last 7 days
 - Next, I created a map using OSM to plot all the data I retrieved
 - From the GeoJSON data, I added markers to the map I created to show the magnitude via the size of the marker as well as depth by the color of the marker